gabrielfvale/go-raytracer/README.md

-# go-traytracer
+# go-raytracer
-Writing a raytracer to learn Rust
+Writing a raytracer to learn GO